simonerigoni/pareto_distribution_bet_game/README.md

 ![Money Trend](images/money_trend.png)

-You can find more information in this [blog post](https://simone-rigoni01.medium.com/the-pareto-distribution-b32fe9991deb)

 ## List of activities

 In the [TODO.md](TODO.md) file you can find the list of tasks and on going activities.